metaleap/gerbil-lsp/lsp/gerbil/README.md

-List of feature suggestions that'll be most-desirable for `std/ide` to expose (to consumers such as `lsp`, and others).
+# The `ide` API surface as envisioned/desired by `lsp/gerbil`

 **Namings** used in here are just provisional / placeholder idents, not me prescribing how exports from `ide` should be called.  =)

-**Paths:** all paths consumed or produced `lsp`-side are absolute.
+**Paths:** all paths consumed or produced `lsp/gerbil`-side are absolute.

 **Quick jumps** &mdash; [language intel](#2-language-intel) in "presumed dev-dependency order":
 - [defs-in-file](#defs-in-file), [defs-search](#defs-search), [lookup](#lookup), [occurrences](#occurrences), [completions](#completions), [info-items](#info-items), [can-rename](#can-rename) and [rename](#rename), [on-file-notices-changed](#on-file-notices-changed) (diagnostics), [signatures](#signatures)

 # 1. "Workspace" / source-file tracking & sync

-**No file-watchings in `ide` or `lsp`!**
+**No file-watchings in `ide` or `lsp/gerbil`!**

-Since `ide` will have running some kind of _"ongoing / long-lived interpreter(ish) session"_, `ide` shall expose funcs for its consumers (incl. `lsp`) to notify it about the following events, so that it can on-the-fly update its internal live representations about the codebase-in-session, (re)analyze changed / new files (or their importers, or still-existing importers of just-removed files!) etc:
+Since `ide` will have running some kind of _"ongoing / long-lived interpreter(ish) session"_, `ide` shall expose funcs for its consumers (incl. `lsp/gerbil`) to notify it about the following events, so that it can on-the-fly update its internal live representations about the codebase-in-session, (re)analyze changed / new files (or their importers, or still-existing importers of just-removed files!) etc:

 Necessary: